venam/blog/_posts/2015-05-28-evolution-factors.markdown

 `the combination of alleles on homologous chromosomes`.
 This is the only change that can be transmitted from one generation to another.
 It's the code making up what the being is.

+Let's note that the mutation on the genotype level that is transmitted should take place in the gonads (germinal cells).
+If the change doesn't happen there, it might be expressed in the phenotype but not transmitted to the children.

 The mutation happens randomly on the current law of distribution of nature at